swiss-territorial-data-lab/proj-hetres/README.md

 The following method and scripts were tested on a linux system.

 #### Preprocessing
 Once a python environment is created, ensure you have GDAL for Python installed (see commands below).
-Then, the necessary libraries can be installed with pip using the file `requirements.txt`.
+Then, the necessary libraries can be installed with pip using the file `requirements.txt`. <br>
 The base images can be processed to produce images with the NDVI value.
 Those are used if we choose to filter the images based on thresholds and to calculate the statistics per tree.

 ```